See Circle City: Indianapolis Moms Guide to Sunflower Farms

 Stuckey Farm – Sheridan

 Stuckey Farm is another great place to visit during the sunflower craze of summer, so make sure you go to their Sunflower Festival!
-To be held Labor Day weekend, this year will be bigger than ever, with many varieties of sunflowers to explore and photo opportunities offered throughout your experience.
+This year will be bigger than ever, with many varieties of sunflowers to explore and photo opportunities offered throughout your experience.
+The First Bloom is August 30th – September 2nd and the Second Bloom is September 7th and 8th.
+There are two ways to purchase tickets to the Sunflower Festival, either on their website or via their mobile app (saves you $2 per ticket).

 Conner Prairie Sunflower Fields – Fishers

 This outdoor experience at Conner Prairie is returning this summer, available for a limited time coming soon.
-Explore the three acres of sunflower fields, including three beautiful sunflower varieties, while it lasts!
+Explore the three acres of sunflower fields, including five beautiful sunflower varieties, while it lasts!
 And while you are there, head to their museum store to check out their fun sunflower-themed items for sale.

 We hope you get a chance to enjoy these beautiful sunflower farms in Indianapolis this summer.
 Make some memories, pick yourself a lovely bouquet, and enjoy the beautiful summer days while they last.